-- To be considered for this position, you must be passionate about the work we do, and share our organizational values
+- o be considered for this position, you must be passionate about the work we do, and share our organizational values.

-- Send your resume and cover letter to People Services, email@example.com, quoting file 21153 in the subject line of your email by the closing date
+- Send your resume and cover letter to People Services, firstname.lastname@example.org, quoting file 22089 in the subject line of your email by the closing date.

 Surrey Place is an equal opportunity employer.
 Candidates from diverse groups are encouraged to apply.
 If you are contacted for an interview and require accommodation appropriate arrangements will be made to assist you through this process.
 Successful candidates who receive a conditional offer of hire will be eligible for accommodation in employment up to the point of undue hardship for bona fide human rights related restrictions and limitations.
 We thank all applicants in advance for their interest; however only those selected for an interview will be contacted.